Fan Zhendong: 2019

+2020

+On 15 November 2020, he defeated Ma Long 4-3 in the men's singles final of the 2020 Men's Table Tennis World Cup and won the championship for the fourth time.
+On 22 November, in the men's singles final of the 2020 ITTF Finals, Fan Zhendong lost to Ma Long 1-4 and won the runner-up.

 2021

 In May, Fan played in the Chinese Olympic Scrimmages.
 He won all his group matches 3–0 and defeated 16-year-old break-out star Lin Shidong, who defeated Xu Xin in the group stage, 4–2 in the quarter-finals.
 Because of Lin's similarity to Fan, he received the nickname "Little Little Fatty" by Chinese netizens.
 Fan defeated Wang Chuqin in the semi-finals, but lost to the dark horse champion Zhou Qihao in the finals.
 Fan was selected alongside Ma Long to represent China in the men's singles event at the Tokyo Olympics.
 Fan won the second leg of the Chinese Olympic Scrimmage, coming back from down 8–4 and 3–1 in games to defeat Xu Xin in the finals.
 Fan noted that his selection onto the Olympic team helped him focus better on his training and play better in the second leg compared to the first leg.
 Zhou again upset Fan in a closed-door scrimmage in June.

 Although Ma Long called Fan the favorite before their Olympic finals match-up, Ma ended up upsetting Fan 4-2 in the Olympic finals, giving Ma the gold medal and Fan the silver.
 Despite the loss, Fan Zhendong still showed class, acknowledging Ma Long's control of the match and recognizing his own missed opportunities.
 When asked about Ma Long's place in history, Fan acknowledged that he is the greatest in their generation.

-In September, Fan saved six match points to beat Ma Long deuce in the fifth in the finals of the team event at the China National Games.
+In September, Fan saved six match points to beat Ma Long in the fifth in the finals of the team event at the China National Games.
 Fan's win over Ma delivered Team Guangdong the gold medal.
 Fan Zhendong also won the gold in the men's singles event.

-Playing style

-In 2021, Timo Boll stated that he felt that he and Fan played a similar style except that Fan was better.
-Boll did not elaborate further.

-Fan raises his elbow higher on his strokes compared to some of his contemporaries such as Ma Long, resulting in a stronger backhand-forehand transition game at the expense of a more vulnerable middle.
+2023

+Fan won five titles in 2023, including double gold at both the Singapore Smash and the 2023 World Table Tennis Championships, where he won the men's singles and doubles competition in both events.
+Fan won the ITTF "Male Player of the Year" award later that year, with an impressive 81% singles winning rate and reaching seven finals.